rust-lang/book/src/ch10-03-lifetime-syntax.md

 Note that we didn't have to name any lifetimes in the code itself; Rust figured it out for us.
-One situation in which Rust can't figure out the lifetimes is for a function or method when one of the arguments or return values is a reference, except for a few scenarios we'll discuss in the lifetime elision section.
+One situation in which Rust can't figure out the lifetimes is for a function or method when one of the parameters or return values is a reference, except for a few scenarios we'll discuss in the lifetime elision section.